B0go/facebook-poster/README.md

 # Facebook Poster
 Java Microservice to post to Facebook

-This microservice will be used as an microservice example in this: https://www.eventbrite.com.br/e/minicurso-microservicos-do-conceito-ao-codigo-tickets-37631005350
+This microservice will be used as an microservice example in this event: https://www.eventbrite.com.br/e/minicurso-microservicos-do-conceito-ao-codigo-tickets-37631005350

 ## Usage